FredHB/fredhb.github.io/docs/about/index.md

 ---

 # **About**
 We are two economists and PhD candidates at the University of Zürich.
 Through <b><i>market.clearing</i></b>, we hope to disseminate our research, share teaching materials on recent methodological advances, and engage in meaningful economic commentary.
-We are specialized in the fields of public economics, macroeconomics, and monetary economics.
+We are specialized in the fields of public economics, macroeconomics, and finance.

 <div class="all-about">